The Marriage and Family Therapist: A Human Services Professional

 Marriage and Family Therapy Occupation Outlook

 The job outlook for marriage and family therapists is very positive.
-The number of employment opportunities for marriage and family therapists is expected to increase by 41 percent between 2010 and 2020, according to the Bureau of Labor Statistics.
-This is much faster than the 14% average job growth calculated for other occupations.
+The number of employment opportunities for marriage and family therapists is expected to increase by 16.2 percent between 2023 and 2033, according to the Bureau of Labor Statistics.
+Compare this with the 4 percent average job growth calculated for all occupations in general.

 Range of Salary by Job Category